firatakkoc/vagrant/README.md

 ## Setup:

-* SSH onto your we created with Vagrantfile VM and clone the repo into your /home/vagrant directory
-* Go into the setup directory and run the vagrant up
+* Go into the download vagrant directory and run the vagrant up

 ```